ut-db-teaching/cs395t-fall25/workloads.md

 - Two strengths of each paper
 - Two weaknesses of each paper

+**Due:** 11:59 PM CST, the day before each class

 ## Paper Presentation

-Each class will have one student present **Paper 1** listed in the schedule spreadsheet.
+Each class will have one student present **Paper 1** listed in the [schedule spreadsheet]((https://docs.google.com/spreadsheets/d/1GklDVTCe9WZI8UkwKx166tXlksK2JlaoV9ptMMmxRyo/edit?usp=sharing).

 Presentation guidelines:
 - Approximately 15 minutes